vinkla/wordplate/README.md

 ## What is WordPlate?

 WordPlate is a [WordPress](https://github.com/WordPress/WordPress) boilerplate.
-This project is trying to simplify the way we're setting up a new WordPress project.
-Using the latest standards from PHP community.
-WordPlate utilizes WordPress as its dependency through PHP Composer.
+This project tries to simplify the way we're setting up new WordPress projects.
+Using the latest standards from PHP, WordPlate utilizes WordPress as its dependency through [Composer](https://getcomposer.org/).
 We follow the [don't repeat yourself](http://en.wikipedia.org/wiki/Don't_repeat_yourself) workflow.

 ## Installation